António Ferreira (poet): Castro

 Castro is Ferreira's most considerable work, and the first tragedy in Portuguese, and the second in modern European literature.
 Though fashioned on the great models of the ancients, it has little plot or action, and the characters, except that of the prince, are ill-designed.
-It is a splendid poem, with a chorus which sings the sad fate of Inês in musical odes, rich in feeling and grandeur of expression.
+The poem consists of a chorus which sings the fate of Inês in musical odes.
 His love is the chaste, timid affection of a wife and a vassal, rather than the strong passion of a mistress, but Pedro is really the man, history describes, the love-fettered prince whom the tragedy of Inês’s death converted into the cruel tyrant.
 King Afonso is little more than a shadow, and only meets Inês once, his son never; while, stranger still, Pedro and Inês never come on the stage together, and their love is merely narrated.
 Nevertheless, Ferreira merits all praise for choosing one of the most dramatic episodes in Portuguese history for his subject, and though it has since been handled by poets of renown in many different languages, none has been able to surpass the old master.